🎵 Welcome to Music Mobo Bingo

 Recommended action:

-- Or log out of Spotify on them temporarily
+- Log out of Spotify on them temporarily

 This prevents: